Saturday, December 20, 2025

 From his role as the deep-lying midfielder, Gravenberch is tasked with getting the ball into the final third of the pitch to create goal-scoring opportunities.
 He does this in two ways: Passing the ball into the penalty area or the final third; or by dribbling into the final third.

-We have seen Gravenberch making progressive runs, but now we will cover his dribbles when in possession of the ball.
+We have seen Gravenberch making progressive runs, but now we will focus on his dribbling when in possession of the ball.

-Gravenberch’s pace on the ball is remarkable and has good and adaptable close ball control when needing to attack.
-This season, Gravenberch has attempted 3.67 dribbles per game, a number great for his age.
+Gravenberch’s pace on the ball is remarkable, and he has good and adaptable close ball control when needing to attack.
+This season, Gravenberch has attempted 3.67 dribbles per game, a number that is impressive for his age.
 However, his dribble success percentage sets him apart from the rest of the midfielders.
 He ranks highest in the Eredivisie with a success percentage of 67%, meaning that he completes every two dribbles out of three that he attempts.

 Gravenberch dribbling past opponents

-Above is an example of a dribble that Gravenberch frequently makes.
+The example above shows a dribble that Gravenberch frequently makes.
 He receives the ball when facing the goal, and has a bit of space to go past his opponents.
-Gravenberch drives past the first two defenders by performing a roulette and going into the danger area.
+Gravenberch drives past the first two defenders by performing a roulette move and entering the danger area.
 He then cuts inside and beats the other two defenders in the box and is through on goal.
-Gravenberch dances past these defenders similar to Paul Pogba, using his tall frame to find his team-mates or getting into goalscoring opportunities himself.
+Gravenberch dances past these defenders, much like Paul Pogba, using his tall frame to find his teammates or create goalscoring opportunities himself.

 The map below shows his dribbles that he has attempted so far in the season: